Learning and understanding investing terms can seem a bit confusing or daunting at first.

 Yet, just like anything else, reading and seeing these terms over and over quickly can lead to you knowing exactly what they mean.

 And when it comes to investing, there is A LOT of terminologies that can be thrown your way.
-Plus, as a beginner to investing, it can certainly feel a bit overwhelming.
+Plus, as a beginner in investing, it can certainly feel a bit overwhelming.

 But, there is no need to feel intimidated.
 Nor should you feel like you need to know every investing term in order to even get started.